 Step 6: Building good credit through financial coaching

 Your credit score is important.
 If your credit score is in the Fair to Bad range, you can receive one-on-one personal credit counseling or attend a workshop.
-The Financial Empowerment Services Center within the Office of Resilience and Community Services will connect you to financial coaching and classes.
-Call (502) 574-5191 to schedule an appointment.
+The Office of Resilience and Community Services will connect you to financial coaching through its AcceLOUrate program.
+Call (502) 574-7303 to schedule an appointment or get started by registering for a Credit As An Asset class.

 Step 7: Budgeting and financial forecasting